BoarderEB/xcpvmbackup/README.md

 # XCP-ng Server VM Backup

 This is a solid handcraft bash script to backup running virtual machines on XCP-ng Servers.
-This script takes backup of all virtual machine and exports - also PGP-Encoding - on NFS Server.
+This script takes backup of all virtual machine and exports - also with PGP-Encoding - on NFS Server.
 You can specify how many backups are keep.

 ## How to Use Script